raysonkoh/cp/README.md

 * 21-A-2: precompute up,down,left,right where [i][j] entry indicates num of consecutive 1s; use examples to derive formula is min(2x, y) - 1
 * 21-A-3: start from MAX, neighbors should be within 1 away, iterate until searched whole matrix; use SET as a PQ to utilize the `erase` method to minimize num of irrelevant entries in PQ
 * 21-A-4: only in the case of 4 "-1"s (i.e. cycle) do we need to spend cost, construct vertices -> rows/cols, edges -> (i,j) pos of -1s wt: B[i][j], find Max ST and the ans is the sum of edges not included
+* 21-B-2: find prefix and suffix length, change element to mean of its neighbor and check the AP offset, case work
+* 21-B-3: gap between primes <= 1e7

 ## Kattis